EasyWebApp/WebCell/Migrating.md

 # WebCell v2 to v3 migration

-## "state" concept has been totally dropped
+## React-style State has been totally dropped

 **WebCell v3** is heavily inspired by [the **Local Observable State** idea of **MobX**][1], and [not only React][2], Web Components can be much easier to manage the **Inner State & Logic**, without any complex things: